jhh/sf/docs/resources.md

-# Resources
+# Stryke Force Developers Guide

 ## Python

-Python is an interpreted, object-oriented, high-level programming language with a simple, easy to learn syntax.
-It is used by many organizations you might recognize such as Google and NASA.
+[Python](https://www.python.org/about/) is an interpreted, object-oriented, high-level programming language with a simple, easy to learn syntax.
+It is used by many organizations you might recognize such as Google, Yahoo, Dropbox and NASA.

 Python has powerful bindings to the open-source computer vision library OpenCV which makes especially well-suited for learning, experimentation and prototyping.